HenryOwenz/ezop/README.md

 Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/HenryOwenz/cloudgate/main/scripts/install.ps1'))
 ```

-After installation, you can run Cloudgate using the `cg` command from anywhere in your terminal.
+After installation, you can run cloudgate using the `cg` command from anywhere in your terminal.

 ## Prerequisites